leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 * In the past, when we were working with older Debian Linux images, sometimes BeagleBone Black Ethernet PHY was't detected at boot.
 As a consequence, the board couldn't communicate to other nodes in a computer network.
 As we started using fresher images, we have never experienced this anymore.
 * USB/UART bridges based on FT232RL chip have never been recognized by the operating system in an attempt of hotplug connection.
 Apparently, the only way to get it working is to plug the adapter to the board before turning it on.
 During the boot, the FTDI chip is always recognized.
 Although disappointing, this is not a critical issue, since our applications don't require a USB host with hotplug capabilitiy.
 * Eventually, when connecting a BeagleBone Black to a Ubuntu desktop PC with a USB cable, USB to Ethernet adapter of the board is not detected by the host machine.
 When it happens, in some cases the PC can detect the adapter properly after a BeagleBone Black power cycle.
 * After a reboot, either via software or hardware, Beaglebone Black running Debian 7.9 may not be able to restart itself.
 User LEDs remain off, the system does not restart and applications do not run.
-It is needed to push "reset" button to have it working again.
-It happens frequently and a "hard-reset system" was developed to reset the hardware automatically every ~30 seconds after a reset command until Beaglebone Black's reboot succeeds.
+It is needed to push `reset` button to have it working again.
+It happens frequently and a `hard-reset system` was developed to reset the hardware automatically every ~30 seconds after a reset command until Beaglebone Black's reboot succeeds.

 <br>